ImSoCaroline/liteflixChallenge/README.md

 - Development:

-I decided to use React with Next and Typescript for this project For the styles I used SASS with BEM
+I decided to use React with Next and Typescript for this project.

+For the styles I used SASS with BEM

 ## Getting Started